singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

  +  countEval(0^0&0^1|1 where paren around char 7, true)
 ```

 Now what?
-Let's look at just one of those expressions-the paren aroundchar 3.
+Let's look at just one of those expressions-the paren around char 3.
 This gives us (0^0)&(0^1).

 In order to make that expression true, both the left and right sides must be true.
 So:
 ```